-- Other non-standard Educational Organizations with mutual agreement between OSPI and those organizations, such as but not limited to: Private Schools, nonschool district/non-public school individuals, and non-profit organizations, etc. - Vendors or partners not directly associated with an LEA. - Higher Education including Washington State Universities, Community Colleges, Technical Colleges, or any other educational institution not directly associated with an LEA. - Any other individual or entity not directly associated with a Washington Public School Organization that needs access to EDS. - Grant access to confidential or sensitive data only when requested by a supervisor or some other organizational leadership role and when appropriate business need exists for the access requested.

-How do we manage Security, Proprietary Information, and Acceptable Use?
+- not limited to: Private Schools, non-school district/non-public school individuals, and non-profit organizations, etc. - 4.3.1.3 Vendors or partners not directly associated with an LEA. - 4.3.1.4 Higher Education including Washington State Universities, Community Colleges, Technical Colleges or any other educational institution not directly associated with an LEA. - 4.3.1.5 Any other individual or entity not directly associated with a Washington Public School Organization that needs access to EDS. - 4.3.2 It is required that user accounts and access to confidential and/or sensitive data only be granted when requested by a supervisor or some other organizational leadership role and when appropriate business need exists for the access requested. - 5.0 Security, Proprietary Information, and Acceptable Use - 5.1 5Security and Proprietary Information - 5.1.1 Usernames and passwords are considered confidential data and must be protected and may not be shared.

-1. The following are examples of security and proprietary information:

-- Usernames and passwords are considered confidential data and must be protected and may not be shared.
 Authorized users are responsible for the security of their passwords and accounts.
 Sharing passwords is strictly prohibited.
-EDS enforces password changes every 120 days. - DDSM's are not permitted to change passwords over the phone without a documented method to authenticate the caller.
-Organizations are required to have a policy or standard in place that describes the process used to authenticate a caller to an account for password changes.
+EDS enforces password changes every 120 days.

-2. Unacceptable Use
+5.2 Unacceptable Use

-The following are examples of prohibited activities and are considered security violations:

-- sharing an EDS account (more than one person accessing one account); - intentionally revealing your EDS account password to others or allowing use of your EDS account by others; - accessing data of which the user is not an intended recipient; and - circumventing user authentication or security of any system, or account. - This is not intended to be a comprehensive list.
-Each organization should define within their acceptable use standards a comprehensive definition of acceptable use. - DDSMs will never ask for a password over the phone.

-3. What are the steps if a violation is reported to the DDSM?

-- Organizations with a DDSM should have a standard in place that describes the process that will be used when a violation is reported to the DDSM. - At a minimum, organization standards should make clear who is responsible for investigating and resolving reported violations and process associated with removing either temporary or permanent system access as a result of reported violations.

-At the request of the DDSM, OSPI EDS Technical Support Team may discontinue a user's EDS access during an investigation or in response to a security breach.
+- 5.2.1 The following are examples of prohibited activities and are considered security violations: sharing an EDS account (more than one person accessing one account); intentionally revealing your EDS account password to others or allowing use of your EDS account by others; accessing data of which the user is not an intended recipient; and circumventing user authentication or security of any system, or account.
+This is not intended to be a comprehensive list.
+Each organization should define within their acceptable use policies a comprehensive definition of acceptable use. - 5.3 What are the steps if a violation is reported to the DDSM? - 5.3.1 Organizations should have a policy in place that describes the process that will be used when a violation is reported to the DDSM. - 5.3.2 At a minimum, organization policies should make clear who is responsible for investigating and resolving reported violations and process associated with removing either temporary or permanent system access as a result of reported violations. - 5.3.3 At the request of the DDSM, OSPI Customer Support may discontinue the user's EDS access during an investigation.